bluetoother/ble-shepherd/README.md

         }
     }
     ```

 <br />

 ***********************************************

 <br />

 ## BlePeripheral Class
-`central.find(addrOrHdl)` return the instance of this class.
+`central.find(addrOrHdl)` return a instance of this class, otherwise return `undefined`.
 This instance is denoted as `peripheral` in this document.

 <br />

 *************************************************

 <a name="API_connect"></a>
 ###.connect([callback])
 > Connect to the remote BLE peripheral.
 Central will fire a `IND` event with message type `DEV_ONLINE` when connection is established and fire a `IND` event with message type `DEV_INCOMING` when the procedure of synchronize peripheral information is finished.